sergius/klarna-game/README.md

  * The player starts in room A
  * The entrances to D are blocked by a locked door
  * In room D there is a locked vault
- * The entrance to F is blocked by a sliding iron door, too
+ * The entrance to F is blocked by a sliding iron door
  * In room B lies the key that enables the player to enter to D
  * In room C lies a book, which has a note with a code inside
  * The note has the code to open the vault in room D